Social Work Masters Programs (MSW) in Mississippi

 The Council on Social Work Education (CSWE) is a non-profit national organization that is recognized by the Council for Higher Education Accreditation (CHEA) as the only accrediting agency for social work education in the United States.
 As of October 2016, there are 250 accredited masters social work programs and 16 masters social work programs in candidacy.

-When looking to earn a master of social work, it’s important to know what schools have CSWE accredited MSW programs to make sure that you’re applying to programs that meet high standards of faculty, curriculum, and the overall goals set by the CSWE.
+When looking to earn a master in social work, it’s important to know what schools have an accreditation in Masters of Social Work degree programs to make sure that you’re applying to programs that meet high standards of faculty, curriculum, and the overall goals set by the Council.
 Review this list of 12 accredited CSWE MSW programs put together by our GradSchools.com team.

-How earning an MSW Degre can help support your career
+We asked: How did earning an MSW Degree help support your career?

 Obtaining my MSW degree significantly impacted my career in social work, as it increased my learning opportunities.
 I was educated on clinical aspects (how to facilitate, individual and family therapy, etc.) of social work.
 This graduate education background enabled me to begin a private practice after obtaining my full license.